Biden ties Republican in race for Va. governor to Trump

 ARLINGTON, Va.
 (AP) — President Joe Biden framed the Virginia governor’s race as a repudiation of his predecessor, tying the Republican candidate to former President Donald Trump as he campaigned Tuesday night for Democrat Terry McAuliffe in what's become a tight and increasingly bitter campaign.

-Biden drove that theme home, mentioning Trump by name more frequently than Youngkin and drawing a direct line from the 2020 race to next Tuesday's election.
+Biden drove that theme home during a rally in Arlington, just across the Potomac River from Washington, mentioning the former president by name more frequently than Youngkin and drawing a direct line from last year's presidential race to next Tuesday's election.

 “I ran against Donald Trump and Terry is running against an acolyte of Donald Trump," Biden said.